haleemur/sql-style-guide/README.md

 This way it is easier to scan the expressions, and spot where expressions are conjugated using the `AND` and `OR` operators.

-`users.old = 'admin'` is an expression, it should be viewed in its entirety, so the extra space before the `=` has no utility.
+`users.old = 'admin'` is an expression, it should be viewed in its entirety, so the extra spaces before the `=` have no utility.
 And what will you do if the next expression has `users.organization_id`?
 All the filter expressions will need laborious additions of spaces. **This will screw up the diff.
 DON'T BE STUPID**

 Use brackets whenever there are both `AND` and `OR` present in the conjugate.
 Not everyone remembers operator precedence.